 To this end we have set out below our current approach to delivering the following:

-- Licensing - SNH Licensing team are experiencing an extremely high workload.
-Due to the current situation with regards to Covid-19, we will be prioritising licence applications based on their purpose.
-As such, licence applications for preserving public health and safety and licence applications for preventing serious damage will be prioritised.
 Licence applications for other purposes will be considered lower priority.
-It's likely it will take longer than usual for licences to be processed, so all works should be planned accordingly.
+It is highly likely it will take longer than usual for licences to be processed, so all works should be planned accordingly.

-- Our phone line is not currently staffed, please use our website for guidance including that on trap registration.
+Our phone line is not currently staffed, please use our licensing web pages for guidance including that on trap registration.
 If you have a query which you can’t find the answer to online then email [email protected].
 As our offices are currently closed please don’t send us any mail, instead, email all correspondence.
-Lead contact Graeme Taylor, telephone 07768 033243.

-- Sea Eagle Management Scheme (SEMS) - Following Government advice we are putting in place measures which will allow us to continue running the SEMS whilst protecting clients and staff.
+Following Government advice we are putting in place measures which will allow us to continue running the SEMS whilst protecting clients and staff.
 We will not be arranging any face to face visits but we can provide advice over the phone and by e-mail.
-Contact the SEMS mailbox as normal and someone will get back to you.
-Lead contact for non-scheme enquiries Rae Mckenzie, telephone 01313 144155.

-- Goose Management Schemes - All field work across all schemes has ceased.
-Administration across all the schemes will however continue.
-Please contact your usual Area contact if you have further queries.
-Further information is available on our website.
-Lead contact – Rae Mckenzie, telephone 01313 144155.
+Contact: your usual Area contact if you have further queries.
+Further information is available on our managing geese webpages.
+Lead contact – Rae McKenzie, telephone 01313 144155.